openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 The Insights Operator must provide a cluster ID as an identifier of the cluster.

-### Data in API
+### SCA certs in API

 The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config-managed` namespace.
+The secret will be available for use in other namespaces by creating a cluster-scoped `Share` resource.
+Cluster admin creates a `clusterrolebinding` to allow a service account access to the `Share` resource.

+### Use of the SCA certs

+- The SCA certificate can be mounted to a `Pod` as a CSI volume (where the volume attributes will reference the `Share` resource making the secret accessible)
+- The SCA certificate can be mounted to a `Build` strategy as a CSI volume.
+The CSI driver is described in the [Share Secrets And ConfigMaps Across Namespaces via a CSI Driver](/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md) enhancement.

 ### Update period
 - Insights Operator query the OCM API every 8 hours and downloads the full data provided
+- The time period is configurable and can be changed by the cluster admin.
+Cluster admin can temporarily set a shorter time period to try to refresh the SCA certs
+- The documentation will describe the steps how to pull the SCA certs and update the secret manually

 ### Test Plan